CloudLabsAI-Azure/Power-Platform-Admin-in-a-day/Administration-and-Governance/M04-HOL-Managed-Environments.md

 ### Task 2.3: Feature 3 - Maker Welcome

-The maker welcome content will replace the default popup that appears when makers sign into Power Apps and can provide them with helpful information on getting started, and any necessary information for the makers associated with the environment.
+The maker welcome content will replace the default pop-up that appears when makers sign into Power Apps and can provide them with helpful information on getting started, and any necessary information for the makers associated with the environment.

 1. Navigate back to the **Power Platform Admin Center** page.